teuben/teunix/Install/Linux_U20.04.md

 	   - TM:   Krunner
                    https://addons.mozilla.org/en-US/firefox/addon/plasma-integration/
-	   	   this will enable krunning to find tabs in mozilla Switch desktop on edge:  Only when moving windows Screen Locking
+	   	   this will enable krunning to find tabs in mozilla Switch desktop on edge:  Only when moving windows (fun shortcut to move [new] window) Screen Locking
            only after waking from sleep
        Virtual Desktop